Access Services and Support

 This service provides a comprehensive English text display of classroom lectures and discussion.
 Students read this text during class and may print it as a permanent record of class discussions.

-FM services are available through the Department of Communication Studies and Services (CSS) at NTID.
-You can borrow an FM system at any time.
-For more information, please contact CSS.
-To request an FM system, please stop by the Hearing Aid Shop, Johnson (LBJ) Hall 60-3130, or contact the CSS chairperson.
+FM/Roger systems are available through the Department of Communication Studies and Services (CSS) at NTID.
+You can borrow an FM/Roger system at any time.
+For more information or to request an FM/Roger system, please stop by the Audiology Center, Johnson (LBJ) Hall 60-3130, or contact CSS.

 Tutoring